 Paying Monthly - Apartment Rents

 Since the Financial Crisis, rental property values has increased significantly.
-This benefits owners of Rental Property, but squeezes Disposable Income for those who rent their housing. (this data set was last updated June 30, 2017)
+This benefits owners of Rental Property, but squeezes Disposable Income for those who rent their housing.
+From 2011-2016, effective rent has increased by 4.1% annually.
+(This data set was last updated June 30, 2017)

 The Big Consumer Squeeze

 The Squeeze, Illustrated.
 From 2011 to 2016, apartment rents increased by an average of 4.1% and outpaced wage growth of 2.5%.

 In this example, Rent has increased from 45.0% to 49.3% of income.

 Here is the math to back up the illustration.